The night the Supreme Court settled a presidential election, declaring George W. Bush the winner

 In Texas, Bush was about to feel less hosed.

-Former Secretary of State James Baker, a close family friend and Bush’s point person on the Florida recount, had been on the phone discussing the opinion with the governor’s lawyers.
+Former secretary of state James Baker, a close family friend and Bush’s point person on the Florida recount, had been on the phone discussing the opinion with the governor’s lawyers.
 It is not known whether they were also in their pajamas, but they concluded the election was over.

 Baker called Bush, and when the governor answered he said, “Congratulations, Mr. President-elect.”